Only my Strength of Will Remains - Goya Drawings at Museo Prado

 It can be said that this exhibition tends to not only revisit the domains of Francisco Goya as an extraordinarily talented and meticulous artist, but to underline his position as a person actively engaged with the social and political reality as well.
 This master developed almost a philosophical stance towards humanity and understood perfectly the implications of class discrepancy and mechanisms of systematic exclusion.

 A fully illustrated volume including all the series as well as critical essays written by the curators offering a new interpretation of Goya’s oeuvre and the personal persuasions behind the same will accompany the show.

-Goya Drawings: Only my Strength of Will Remains will be on display in Rooms A and B of Museo Prado’s Jerónimos Building until 16 February 2020.
+Goya Drawings: Only my Strength of Will Remains will be on display in Rooms A and B of Museo Prado’s Jerónimos Building in Madrid, Spain until 16 February 2020.

 Featured images: Francisco de Goya – Agility and audacity of Juanito Apiñani in the ring at Madrid, 1814-16.
 Preparatory drawing for no. 20 of the Tauromaquia.
 Red chalk on laid paper, 186 x 278 mm.
 Madrid, Museo Nacional del Prado; Francisco de Goya – Satan’s Despair, 1815-24.
 Preparatory drawing for a Folly that was not printed.
 Red wash and red chalk on laid paper, 224 x 325 mm.
 Madrid, Museo Nacional del Prado.